KaitaiD/FEM-beam-model-dynamic-analysis/README.md

               dloads(3,j), dloads(4,j), dloads(5,j) Components of traction

 ### Run the program
 In order to run the program, it is necessary to have an input profile as explained in the last section.
-Then go to
+Then go to __FEM_2Dor3D_linelast_dynamic_newmark.m__ as it is the main script that simulates the response.
+The main script has all been set up and the size of the model and the exerted force shall all be defined in the input profile.